Everybody's Gotta Live: Reception

 From the A Pessimist Is Never Disappointed site: "An acoustic shuffle that builds in intensity, the cut is surely one of the finest things that Lee ever wrote and the kind of song that warrants purchasing this album if you were even a bit on the fence about it.
 Direct, poetic, and communal in the best possible way, the cut is positively invigorating."

 In popular culture

 The version of the song by Love was featured in the 2019 film Jojo Rabbit.

+The version of the song by Love was featured in the 2021 television series The Great, season 2, episode 9.

 The version of the song by Love was featured in the 2024 television series A Man on the Inside, season 1, episode 4.